 The depth % in a diamond tells you the ratio of depth to width.
 If a diamond is cut too deep or too shallow, light escapes out the back, reducing the amount of light reflected back to you.
 That means it performs poorly.

-To avoid shallow and deep cuts, limit your search to diamonds with a depth percentage of 61 to 62%.
+To avoid shallow and deep cuts, limit your search to diamonds with an ideal depth percentage of 61 to 62%.
 If you need a few more options, you can look for depths of 59 to 63%.